 We ended up settling for InsureAndGo who covers medical expenses for pregnancy and childbirth from week 0 to week 32 whilst you are away.
 Note that they mention nothing about coverage for the newborn baby.
 But the price was affordable.

 Travelling Pregnant| Second Trimester Hints and Tips

-- Think about what the easiest way to travel will be – If you are travelling internally within a country, what is the easiest options for getting about?
-For us choosing an hour flight over an 8 hour bus ride was a no-brainer!
+- Think about what the easiest way to travel will be – If you are traveling internally within a country, what are the easiest options for getting about?
+For us choosing an hour flight over an 8-hour bus ride was a no-brainer!